 Its medieval layout, its viewpoints, architectural monuments and the relevance of its historical past allowed this town to be declared a Historic-Artistic Site in 1981.
 But its importance did not stop there.
 It was later included in the list of the “Most Beautiful Villages of Spain”.

 Throughout its history, numerous groups of historical relevance have passed through Cantavieja.
 Templars, Sanjuanistas and Carlists have left their mark on the town in the form of architecture, history, memories and legends that still retain their charm.
-Specifically, we will focus on its history during the Carlist Wars, as it was a fundamental enclave.
+Specifically, we are going to focus on its history during the Carlist Warsas it was a fundamental enclave.
 It was the residence of one of the most influential characters in the recent history of the region, “El Tigre del Maestrazgo” Ramón Cabrera.
 Unfortunately, this period resulted in the deterioration of numerous fortifications, especially its castle.
 Of it only several towers of its walled enclosure are preserved.
-Today, visitors can learn about the development and influences of these conflicts thanks to the Carlist Wars Museum.
+Today, the visitor can learn about the development and influences of these conflicts thanks to the Museum of the Carlist Wars.

 The historic center of Cantavieja